About

 Over 100 years in the Merino industry

-Haddon Rig is a mixed-farming aggregation located in central west NSW.
+Haddon Rig is a mixed-farming aggregation located 20km North West of Warren, NSW.
 Founded in 1882 as a Merino stud, Haddon Rig is managed by George Falkiner, his daughter Olivia and their management team.
 In 2016, the Falkiner family celebrated 100 years of ownership.
-As one of Australia’s premier Merino studs, core values of family, quality and integrity are at the heart of everything we do.
+As one of Australia’s premier Merino studs, core values of quality and integrity are at the heart of everything we do.
+On top of Merino breeding, we farm approximately 9000 ha of mixed drylands crops as well as up to 800 ha cotton.

-Haddon Rig produces 5000 stud ewes and 2000 commercial ewes each year.
-A further 900 horned rams and 150 poll rams are bred each year, with the best of these offered for sale at the on-property auction and sale each September.
+Haddon Rig produces 7000 stud ewes and 2000 commercial ewes each year.
+A further 600 horned rams and 600 poll rams are bred each year, with the best of these offered for sale at the on-property auction and sale each September.
+We also run up to 1500 commercial cattle and trade opportunistically.

 OUR PURPOSE